tasmota/docs/docs/Blinds-and-Shutters.md

 ```
 -->
 ### using Stepper Motors
 Stepper motors can be used to operate shutters and blinds.
 The configuration is very similar to the  Circuit Safe (Shuttermode 1) configuration.
 To operate a stepper motor requires driver module such as the A4988 and uses EN (enable), DIR (direction), STP (Stepper) for controls.
 If everything is defined correctly Shuttermode 4 will be reported at boot time.
+ESP32 only supports one shutter with steppermotors.
+ESP8266 up to 4.

 Tasmota supports a maximum of four shutters with one stepper motor per shutter simultaneously.
 In very rare conditions where two or more shutters simultaneously move the last mm it can happen than one shutter moves to far.